oscarpulido55/aef-orchestration-framework/AEF_DEPLOYMENT.md

 # Analytics Engineering Framework
 [Analytics engineers](https://www.getdbt.com/what-is-analytics-engineering)  lay the foundation for others to organize, transform, and document data using software engineering principles.
 Providing easy to use data platforms that empower data practitioners to independently build data pipelines in a standardized and scalable way, and answer their own data-driven questions.

+The Analytics Engineering Framework comprised of:

 ![aef_high_level.png](aef_high_level.png)

-The Analytics Engineering Framework comprised of:
-1. **Orchestration Framework**: Maintained by Analytics Engineers to provide seamless, extensible orchestration and execution infrastructure.
+1. [Orchestration Framework](https://github.com/oscarpulido55/aef-orchestration-framework): Maintained by Analytics Engineers to provide seamless, extensible orchestration and execution infrastructure.
-1. **Data Model**: Directly used by end data practitioners to manage data models, schemas, and Dataplex metadata.
+1. [Data Model](https://github.com/oscarpulido55/aef-data-model): Directly used by end data practitioners to manage data models, schemas, and Dataplex metadata.
-1. **Data Orchestration**: Directly used by end data practitioners to define and deploy data pipelines using levels, threads, and steps.
+1. [Data Orchestration](https://github.com/oscarpulido55/aef-data-orchestration): Directly used by end data practitioners to define and deploy data pipelines using levels, threads, and steps.
-1. **Data Transformation**: Directly used by end data practitioners to define, store, and deploy data transformations.
+1. [Data Transformation](https://github.com/oscarpulido55/aef-data-transformation): Directly used by end data practitioners to define, store, and deploy data transformations.

 ## Fast deployment in a single project
 ***Note:*** Production deployments imply careful selection of projects where each component will be deployed.
 For production adhere to [best practices for establishing robust data foundations](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/data-platform-foundations) within these projects.